jiazhihao/TASO/README.md

 ### Optimize Pre-trained ONNX Graphs

-TASO can be used to optimize pre-trained DNN models in the [ONNX](https://onnx.ai/) format.
-The following code snippet shows how to load a pre-trained DNN model, optimize the model, and save the optimized model to a ONNX file.
-The optimized model can be directly used by existing deep learning frameworks to achieve optimized performance.
+TASO can be used to optimize pre-trained DNN models in the [ONNX](https://onnx.ai/) format, and this can be done in a few lines of Python.
+The following code snippet shows how to load a pre-trained DNN model, optimize the model, and save the optimized model into a ONNX file.
 ```python
 import taso
 import onnx